-In table 2.5.A the pattern of consumption expenditure of households is explained among urban and rural areas and by quintiles.
-It shows that level of consumption expenditure in urban areas is higher than the rural areas.
-Further analyses by quintiles reveals that average consumption expenditure of the richest class in urban areas are more than three time higher than the lowest income class and two and half time more than the same income class living in the rural areas.
-Consumption expenditures have increased by 16% in 2005-06 as compared to 2004-05 which are almost same both for rural and urban areas.
+In table 2.5.A, the pattern of consumption expenditure of households is explained among urban and rural areas and by quintiles.
+It shows that level of consumption expenditure in urban areas is higher as compared to rural areas.
+Further analysis by quintiles reveals that average consumption expenditure of the richest class in urban areas are more than two and half times higher than the lowest income class and three times more than the same income class living in the rural areas.
+Consumption expenditures have increased by 20% in 2007-08 compared to 2005-06.